 A dead cell phone is no use in an emergency.
 Include an extra charging cord and plug for your phone or other electronics.

 You might also want to invest in a solar charger to keep your phones charged.
+This is especially important if there’s a prolonged power outage.
 You can get a small potent one for about $30-35.
 The Sunjack charger has positive reviews from several survival blogs and costs around $125.

 If you want to plan for a long-term disaster, you might also want to add on a solar charger for batteries.